Mr-Proxy-source/BadUSB-Payloads/Script-Paster/README.md

 ## Description

 ### This payload will open link with your payload, copy payload and then open wd bypassed powershell window and paste the script.
-### This script is usefull to easily run long/encrypted script on victims pc.
+### This script is used to easily run long/encrypted script on victims pc.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------